-In order to integrate the SOFIE interledger, an instance of the component is hosted on an AWS EC2 instance.
-Similarly, the Fabric ledger network is also managed by AWS.
-After cloning the GitHub repository, we configured the network connection profile that helps the component to connect to the Fabric network by providing all the required information.
+In order to integrate SOFIE interledger, an instance of the component is hosted on an AWS EC2 instance, as our Fabric ledger network was also managed by AWS.
+After cloning the GitHub repository, we configured the network connection profile (fabric/fixtures/network.json) according to our AWS managed Hyperledger Fabric, that helps the component to connect to the network by providing all the required information.
 We also updated the smart contracts to emit events that can be listened to by the component.
 Once the Interledger component is triggered, it passes the data payload containing asset information from the Fabric ledger to the Ethereum ledger.
+There is no single piece of code that we can provide, We modified the SOFIE interledger component with our network details and linked our chaincode for events.